Topographic Constraints Shape Brain-Like Component Structure in Auditory Models

 \subsection{Voxelwise Response Modeling}

-This procedure was repeated 10 times (once per train-test split), and the median corrected variance explained was reported for each voxel-layer pair.
+The voxel-wise procedure was repeated 10 times (once per train-test split), and the median variance explained (noise-corrected) was reported for each voxel-layer pair.
 We evaluated all layers from each candidate model on both datasets, yielding voxelwise explained variance values for 7,694 voxels (NH2015) and 26,792 voxels (B2021).

 \paragraph{Regularized linear regression and cross-validation.} To model the relationship between model unit activations and measured brain responses, we used voxelwise linear encoding models.
 For each voxel, we predicted its time-averaged response to natural sounds as a linear combination of time-averaged activations from a specific model layer.
 We randomly split the 165 sounds into 10 unique train-test partitions of 83 training and 82 test sounds.
 For each split, we fit a regularized linear regression (ridge regression) model using the 83 training sounds and evaluated prediction performance on the held-out 82 sounds.